Tuesday, October 29, 2024

 Currently, it seems like many Filipinos have temporarily replaced all Netflix, HBO, Disney+, and the like for some bigger drama.
 These are the public hearings.
 Though the Senate has lost its rating to the lower house, it is still a show people watch from time to time.
 However, I have to say, the Quad Comm of the lower house has been able to bring out quite a number of explosives left and right: an expose' of an undersecretary of the Vice President on bribe money, a revelation of a former warden on higher positions being in authority over killings of three Chinese men in a prison cell, a blow-by-blow disclosure of a son of a mayor on a coercion of a PNP Chief for him to commit perjury, and finally, a Colonel's confession on the reward system of a former president.

 It did not matter that hearings of the Quad Comm would last 10 to 11 hours, or even more.
-People wanted to know, because Filipinos always knew, that the killing of many of our countrymen were unjustly activities, but everyone kept mum.
-Many chose to say nothing.
+People wanted to know, because Filipinos always knew, that the killing of many of our countrymen were unjustly activities that made those who witnessed these keep mum.
 Fear enveloped the air and stifled voices, since quite a number, not only several, were silenced permanently during the previous administration.

 Sunday, September 29, 2024